re1null0/portfolio.io/index.md

 - Devised a strategy for deal flow pipeline by analyzing early-stage YC startups and web scraping 1,500 M&A and IPO deals, identifying key patterns and early signals to enhance data-driven decision-making and support thesis development
 - Engineered an algorithm to solve the rank aggregation problem for the portfolio company, resulting in an 8% improvement in F1 score accuracy across a multi-platform dataset (Google Reviews, Yelp, OpenTable)

 ---

-## Research Experience

-### Institute of Smart Systems and Artificial Intelligence | Research Intern
-*Jun 2021 – Aug 2021*

-- Simulated vaccination policies using agent-based modeling to identify the most effective strategies for reducing disease transmission; modeled sterilizing and effective immunization outcomes by adding 4 new SEIR states
-- Published paper in IEEE titled "A Vaccination Simulator for COVID-19: Effective and Sterilizing Immunization Cases"

-### Yale School of Medicine | Research Assistant
-*Jul 2020 – Jun 2021*

-- Developed analysis on lung cancer survivability with 94% accuracy; implemented a novel approach to incorporate quantitative and qualitative multivariate analysis using Python and TCGA on 20 Gigabytes PET/CT scans, leading to significant differentiation between lung squamous cell carcinoma and adenocarcinoma
-- Published findings in Nature and PLOS One, focusing on differential immuno-metabolic crosstalk in lung cancer types and carnitine palmitoyltransferase-1 impact on breast cancer prognosis

----